MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/start-web-api-project-visual-studio-csharp.md

 2. In the upper right-hand corner, set the **Package** source drop-down to **Nuget.org**.

-3. In the upper left-hand corner, click on **Browse** then enter “`Dynamics 365 HelperCode`” in the search box and press Enter.
+3. In the upper left-hand corner, click on **Browse** then enter “`CDS for Apps HelperCode`” in the search box and press Enter.

  <!-- TODO:
 ![NuGet Package Manager showing Common Data Service for Apps Helper Code Library &#40;C&#35;&#41;](../media/package-manifest-helper-code.png "NuGet Package Manager showing Common Data Service for Apps Helper Code Library (C#)")   -->